houseofaragon/portfolio-fe/README.md

-# Personal portfolio site for Karen C. Aragon
+# Portfolio for Karen C. Aragon

 Site features personal work, writing, and experience.
 Site was built with